redek-zelton/Cryptofinance/Attack Double Spending/Readme.md

   </tr>
  </table>

- In Summary of this table, Attaker should not be arrogant if he want to be profitable with the smallest power of the network.
+In Summary of this table, Attaker should not be very last if he want to be profitable with the smallest power of the network.
 But he will earn less.
+More the length of the network still increases more the number of mined blocks decreases, but the ratio of the network will increases.

 ### See the impact of the length of the attaker chain